Release Drafter

 branch.
 It drafts a new release based on the changes since the last release using

-the release notes template provided in the .github/release-drafter.yml
+the release notes template provided in the .github/release-drafter.yml file.

 A live example of the release notes generated by this action can be found on the Releases page of this repository.